Punch & Stamp Presses

 We automate the process using advanced CNC (Computer Numerical Control) machinery, which enables us to replicate the same results with exceptional precision, time and time again.

-For this reason, we are able to produce large volumes of stamped or punched components in very little time.
+For this reason, we are able to produce large volumes of stamped or punched components in very little time with consistent high-speed operation.

 The tooling used to create the desired results is expertly designed and produced, and can create a wide range of effects, including embossing, bending, blanking, coining, flanging and punching – accurate to the exact criteria provided.